ballercat/jambox/CONTRIBUTING.md

 - Push branch
 - Get Pull Request merged

+## Manual testing

 `yarn dev` to watch and rebuild server

-`yarn dev-ext` to watch and rebuild webextension
+`yarn webpack --watch` to rebuild the extension UI

 Once Chrome is launched with via jambox, for example `jam record <url>` you no longer need to re-launch chrome to connect to the jambox.
 Just restart the server, chrome will be able to proxy to it just fine.
 One day it'll be possible to reset/change settings from withing the Chrome extension.

+## Cypress

+_NOTE: At the moment Cypress test don't integrate with the backend_

+You may run cypress tests to easily test changes to the web extension.

+`yarn cy`

+The API is fully mocked in the cypress tests so this isn't a full integration test _yet_.